forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Economic Measures to Encourage Adherence to International Rules.

 ### Sanctions on Russia

 #### Reasons for Sanctions

+"So when you start counting pennies on your bank account or in your pocket, we do the same and count our casualties," - [Olena Zelenska in a interview for BBC](#zelenska-bbc-interview).

 1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the [UN charter](#un-charter). // The invasion ([Opinion on conflict](#opinion-on-the-conflict)) and offensive warfare in general are not supported here.
-2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution in agreement with international laws and covenants. // Hard to say what's a fair solution - some speculations are in [Paths to Peace](#paths-to-peace).
+2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution in agreement with international laws and covenants. // Hard to say what's an overall accepted and [ideally] fair solution - some proposals in [Paths to Peace](#paths-to-peace).

 > Economic measures are seen as a better alternative to military actions as economic restrictions can be designed to have a much better benefits-costs ratio than warfare.
 Here, as such economic measures proposed a reduced usage of petroleum products.